vinayakkamati/stackoverflowclone/README.md

 This was a 3 week long project built during my training period at Mountblue Technolgies.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.

-The technologies implemented in this project are Java, Spring Boot, Hibernate, MySQL, JPA, Thymeleaf, Bootstarp.
+The technologies implemented in this project are Java, Spring Boot, Hibernate, MySQL, JPA, Thymeleaf, Bootstrap.